Sociocultural Support Activities

 Respecting the right of every child to receive an education, we have set up 11 Canon Hope Elementary Schools in China to provide a better educational environment through improved access to education.

 In Thailand as well, Canon staff are engaged in ongoing volunteer activities to support children in impoverished areas in receiving a high-quality education in conducive environments.
-Employees visit schools to repair facilities, photograph and print student IDs, and donate books and toys collected from employees.
+Employees visit schools to repair facilities, take photographs for student IDs, and donate Canon products and daily necessities.
+Furthermore, to foster greater interest in scientific technology, we provided opportunities for disadvantaged public elementary school children to visit science museums.

-Preserving Ancient Japanese Cultural Assets for the Future Through the Tsuzuri Project
+Preserving Precious Japanese Cultural Assets for the Future Through the Tsuzuri Project

 Canon and Kyoto Culture Association (NPO) have been running the Cultural Heritage Inheritance Project, commonly known as the Tsuzuri Project, since 2007.

-Many of Japanese precious ancient cultural assets have limited viewing opportunities, often because they have been moved overseas or are preserved in storage as designated national treasures.
-The Tsuzuri Project combines Canon’s imaging technology with traditional craftsmanship from Kyoto to create high-resolution facsimiles that are as close to the original as possible.
+Many of Japan's precious ancient cultural assets have limited viewing opportunities, often because they have been moved overseas or are preserved in storage as designated National Treasures.
+The Tsuzuri Project combines Canon’s imaging technology with traditional Kyoto craftsmanship to create high-resolution facsimiles that are as faithful to the original as possible.
 The facsimiles are utilized in a range of ways, including in public exhibitions held by the donating institution and for educational purposes.

 Contributing to Society Through Rugby